WWDTM: Bob Costas

 And it's got to be tough for him, up in like the saints section of heaven, because he's got to be helping all the other saints with their computers.

-That was a writer at The Atlantic arguing that who needs more privacy than you're currently giving them?
+that was a writer at the Atlantic arguing that who needs more privacy than you're currently giving him your dog exactly right, yes.

 This week, The Atlantic suggested that animals deserve more privacy, especially our pets.